 According to the manufacturer, Varivax–Merck chicken pox vaccine (Varicella Virus Live), contains (or contained) L-monosodium glutamate and hydrolyzed gelatin, both of which contain Manufactured free Glutamate (MfG) which causes brain lesions in young laboratory animals, and causes endocrine disturbances like OBESITY and REPRODUCTIVE disorders later in life.
 It would appear that most, if not all, live virus vaccines contain some ingredient(s) that contains MfG.

-Reactions to MfG are dose related, i.e., some people react to even very small amounts.
+When ingested, reactions to MfG are dose related, i.e., some people react to even very small amounts.
 MfG-induced reactions may occur immediately after ingestion or after as much as 48 hours.
 The time lapse between ingestion and reaction is typically the same each time for a particular individual who ingests an amount of MfG that exceeds his or her individual tolerance level.

 Remember: By food industry definition, all MfG is "naturally occurring."
 "Natural" doesn't mean "safe."
 "Natural" only means that the ingredient started out in nature like arsenic and hydrochloric acid.